Tips for an Information Security Analyst/Pentester career - Episode 9: DVWA (SQL injection)

 In this post, we're gonna have fun with some SQL injection attacks.

-SQL injections attacks are possible when a website fails to implement input validation either client-side or server-side, or both.
+SQL injection attacks are possible when a website fails to implement input validation either client-side or server-side, or both.

 When these conditions occur, an attacker can input SQL queries in an input field where he/she wouldn't be supposed to do that, for example in a login field, getting illicitly access to the underlying database.